-Youth with autism gravitate toward STEM majors in college—if they get thereNovember 15th, 2012 in Autism spectrum disorders
+Youth with autism gravitate toward STEM majors in college—if they get thereNovember 15, 2012 in Medicine & Health / Autism spectrum disorders

 It's a popularly held belief that individuals with an autism spectrum disorder (ASD) gravitate toward STEM majors in college (science, technology, engineering mathematics).